What are my burial benefits as a veteran?

 Will the VA pay for my funeral?

 The VA does not directly pay for funeral or burial/cremation expenses such as the cost of a casket, embalming, cremation, viewing, flowers, obituaries, or transportation of the remains and family.
-The person who paid for the funeral expenses of a veteran may be eligible for a reimbursement or allowance for a portion of the funeral and burial/cremation expenses.
+The person who paid for the funeral expenses of a veteran may be eligible to apply for a reimbursement or allowance for a portion of the funeral and burial/cremation expenses.
 You may wish to make arrangements with a funeral home in advance to ensure that all the costs of a funeral are covered for your family.

 What type of reimbursement or allowance does the VA provide for funeral expenses?